conradlee/network-community-benchmark/README.md

 includes instructions on how to benchmark a community detection algorithm on Facebook data.

 **An important note on the Facebook100 Data:** To carry out the benchmarks, you will need a copy of the Facebook100 dataset.
 I am not allowed to distribute that dataset here, so you will have to download it elsewhere.
-This [blog post](http://sociograph.blogspot.com/2011/03/facebook100-data-and-parser-for-it.html) contains some useful information on obtaining the dataset.
+The folks at archive.org have bravely hosted this dataset, which you can find on [this page](https://archive.org/details/oxford-2005-facebook-matrix) --  just download facebook100.zip.
+This [blog post](http://sociograph.blogspot.com/2011/03/facebook100-data-and-parser-for-it.html) contains more information on obtaining the dataset.

 Workflow
 --------